Waking Up With a Headache? 8 Causes and How to Stop It

 Can dehydration cause a morning headache?

 Yes.
 Even mild dehydration that develops overnight can trigger a headache by morning.
-Your body loses water through breathing and sweating during sleep, and if you haven't adequately hydrated the day before, dehydration is a common culprit.
+Your body loses water through breathing and sweating during sleep, and if you have not adequately hydrated the day before, dehydration is a common culprit.
 Drinking a glass of water first thing in the morning can help.

 How can I stop waking up with headaches?